henrygd/social-image-server/readme.md

 ### Template

-The `/template` endpoint renders any static webpage build using variables passed in via `url` query parameters.
+The `/template` endpoint renders any static webpage build using variables passed in via `url` parameters.

 <!-- prettier-ignore -->
 ```html